christophernhill/rtd-test/README.md

 # rtd-test
-quick testing of some rib ci and build
+quick testing of some rtd ci and build